-Take a megabus to Middlesbrough and you’ll get added extras like free WiFi and a 20kg luggage allowance.
+Take a megabus to Middlesbrough and you’ll usually get added extras like free WiFi* and a 20kg luggage allowance.
 Check out our onboard facilities page to find out more about what to expect from your coach trip.

 Your bus will drop you off right in the centre of town, so you can start exploring Middlesbrough straight away.
 The main attractions and shopping areas are easily walkable, but there are plenty of buses you can hop on if you’d prefer not to walk.
 Heading to Teeside University?
 It’s just an eight-minute walk from the bus station.